 It is therefore essential to know the UV index and take appropriate protective measures to tan safely.

-For tanning, the ideal UV index is usually between 2 and 5.
+For tanning, the ideal UV index is generally between 2 and 5.
 This index allows the skin to produce melanin, which gives the body its tanned complexion, while reducing the risk of sun damage, such as sunburn and premature skin aging.

 The maximum UV index and its effects on the skin